CurtisBaldwinson/server-bsx/readme.rst

 Using the engine
 ****************

-The ACIT4850 students have been tasked with building bot card trader webapps, which will broker the purchase and sale of bot trading cards for their users.
+The COMP4711 students have been tasked with building stock trader webapps, which will broker the purchase and sale of stocks for their users.

-This webapp provides backend support for those trader webapps, and should prove particularly useful for testing :-/
+This webapp provides backend support for those agent webapps, and should prove particularly useful for testing :-/

 ***************